SummerSlam (2009): Aftermath

 On the following Raw, Vince McMahon gave John Cena one more chance to challenge Randy Orton for the WWE Championship at WWE Breaking Point.
 Since Orton had tried to retain the title by getting himself disqualified or counted out, the match was made an "I Quit" match, which also was in line with the pay per view's submission match concept.
-In response to Ted DiBiase Jr.'s actions, McMahon also decreed that if anyone tried to interfere in the match on Orton's behalf, Orton would be stripped of the championship automatically.
+In response to Brett DiBiase's actions, McMahon also decreed that if anyone tried to interfere in the match on Orton's behalf, Orton would be stripped of the championship automatically.

 On the August 27 episode of WWE Superstars, Dolph Ziggler, Mike Knox, and Finlay competed in a triple threat match with the winner advancing to challenge Rey Mysterio for the WWE Intercontinental Championship at Breaking Point; Ziggler won the match, making it his third consecutive month challenging for the title.
 The match was changed on the September 4 episode of SmackDown after John Morrison won the title from Mysterio (Mysterio was legitimately suspended for violating the company's wellness policy, forcing him to drop the title).

 On the August 28 episode of SmackDown, Punk defended the World Heavyweight Championship in a Steel Cage match with a stipulation that the loser of the match would leave the company.
 Punk ultimately won the match, leading to the departure of Hardy from the WWE.
 The Undertaker was chosen as Punk's opponent for Breaking Point.

 After SummerSlam, The Legacy continued their antagonizing of D-Generation X; a submissions count anywhere match between the two teams was scheduled for Breaking Point.

 The Great Khali pursued Kane after SummerSlam, while Kane avoided him.
 A match with legal use of Singapore canes between the two was scheduled for Breaking Point.

 This was the last SummerSlam to feature ECW, as well as the ECW Championship, as the brand was disbanded in February 2010, deactivating the championship with it.